 While the use of long-term incentives in the form of equity awards is an important part of our compensation program, we are mindful of our responsibility to our shareholders to exercise judgment in the granting of equity awards.
-In setting the number of common shares available for issuance under the Amended 2019 Plan, the Board and Compensation Committee considered shares remaining available under the 2019 Plan, total outstanding equity awards, and how long the remaining shares available under the 2019 Plan are expected to last.
-To facilitate approval of the Amended 2019 Plan, set forth below is information about our common shares that may be issued under our equity compensation plans as of March 22, 2022.
+In setting the number of shares available for issuance under the Amended 2019 Plan, the Board and Compensation Committee considered shares remaining available under the current plan, total outstanding equity awards, and how long the remaining shares available under the current plan are expected to last.
+To facilitate approval of the Plan Amendment, set forth below under "-Potential Dilution" is information about our common shares that may be issued under our equity compensation plans as of March 25, 2024.